cloudfoundry/docs-buildpacks/node/node-service-bindings.html.md

 ---
 title: Configure Service Connections for Node.js
 ---
-_This page assumes that you are using cf v6._
+_This page assumes that you are using cf CLI v6._

 This guide is for developers who wish to bind a data source to a Node.js application deployed and running on Cloud Foundry.